jiachenli94/Awesome-Decision-Making-Reinforcement-Learning/README.md

 This is a paper list of state-of-the-art research materials related to decision making and motion planning.
 Wish it could be helpful for both academia and industry.
 (Still updating)

-This paper list is divided into three parts.
-The first part lists the papers which describe the theories of the algorithms, which are the foundations for the further applications.
-The remaining two parts give the applications of autonomous driving and mobile robots respectively.

 **Maintainers**: [**Jiachen Li**](https://jiachenli94.github.io) (University of California, Berkeley)

 **Email**: jiachen_li@berkeley.edu